A minimal face constant rank constraint qualification for reducible conic programming: Facial reduction for nonconvex optimization problems

 More precisely, let us assume, for a moment, that the constraint of~\eqref{NCP} has the form $G(x)\doteq Ax+B\in \K$, where $A\colon \R^n\to \E$ is a linear operator and $B\in \E$.
 Let $\Omega\doteq G^{-1}(\K)\neq\emptyset$ and $\Gamma\doteq \{Ax+B:x\in\Omega\}$.
 Then $Ax+B\in \K \ \Leftrightarrow \ Ax+B\in \Fmin(\Gamma)$, where the latter satisfies Slater's constraint qualification.
 Interestingly, in the case of a linear problem, the minimal face $\Fmin(\Gamma)$ can be iteratively computed by considering $F\doteq\K$ and computing $S\in F\pol\cap \Ker A^*\cap \{B\}^\perp$ in order to have $F\cap\{S\}^\perp\faceq\K$ with $\Fmin(\Gamma)\subseteq F\cap\{S\}^\perp$.
 Now the procedure can be repeated for $F\doteq F\cap\{S\}^\perp$ until $F=\Fmin(\Gamma)$.
 See \cite{pataki2013} for details.

-Our goal is to show that in the general case of \eqref{NCP}, condition CRSC gives the appropriate tool for allowing the problem to be locally rewritten by replacing the cone with one of its faces, namely:
+Our goal is to show that in the general case of \eqref{NCP}, under a set of hypotheses, condition CRSC gives the appropriate tool for allowing the problem to be locally rewritten by replacing the cone with one of its faces, namely:

 Recall that Lemma~\ref{lem:riL} tells us that the linearized constraint $D\G(x)d\in \C$ at a given point $\xb\in \F$ coincides with the ``facially reduced'' constraint $D\G(x)d\in F_{J_-}$ at $\xb$, which in turn always satisfies Slater's CQ due to Lemma~\ref{lem:crsc-relaxrob}.
 Notice that this also implies that Robinson's condition is satisfied at $\xb$ with respect to problem \eqref{rNCP}.